PeCatch-Artifact/PeCatch-Artifact/README.md

-# The code and results for ICSE 2025 Artifact Evaluation
+# The Code and Results for ICSE 2025 Artifact Evaluation

 Paper: How My Gas Fees Are Wasted: Understanding Real-world Gas Issues in Solidity Programs

 This document is to help users reproduce the results we reported in our submission.
 It contains the following descriptions: